openjdk/guide/src/guide/jbs-jdk-bug-system.md

 [relates to]{.jbs-value} - To avoid lots of relates links, the links should have some significance in relation to the cause and/or fix, for the current issue.
 In addition, relates links should not duplicate an existing [duplicated by]{.jbs-value}, [backported by]{.jbs-value}, [csr for]{.jbs-value} or [blocked by]{.jbs-value} link.
 In particular, it may be necessary to manually remove a [relates to]{.jbs-value} link if it is later added as a [duplicated by]{.jbs-value} or [caused by]{.jbs-value} link

 [causes]{.jbs-value}/[caused by]{.jbs-value} - the causes link implies a stronger relationship than relates.
-If an issue B is filed which can be traced back to the fix for issue A then ‘A causes B’ (or ‘B was caused by A’)
+If an issue 'B' can be traced back to the fix for issue 'A' then ‘A causes B’ (or ‘B was caused by A’)

 ::: {.note}
 **Note:** If during your investigation of the bug you determine that the issue is in the wrong component, make sure to move it back to the [New]{.jbs-value} state before moving it to the new component, so that it will be picked up by the component's triage team.
 Make sure there is a comment outlining the reason for the move, as explained above.